Age-Appropriate Food Is Important

 So, at what age do puppies start eating dry food?
 There’s really no one-size-fits-all answer to this question, as it depends on the size and breed of your puppy.
 Remember, puppies have tiny teeth and sensitive tummies, so they’ll need to be introduced to dry food for puppies gradually.

 As mentioned earlier, you’ll want to start off by mixing dry puppy food with milk or water to moisten it.
 This turns dry food into a nutrient-rich, porridge-like meal that’s much easier for your puppy to digest.
 Starting from 6-8 weeks of age, you can start reducing the amount of liquid used to moisten their food.
 By around 10 weeks of age, your pup should be able to tolerate small meals of dry kibble for puppies without any issues.

 When choosing good dry food for puppies, the same rules apply as with wet food.
 Choose a complete and balanced food that’s specifically formulated for puppies.
 It should contain high-quality, whole ingredients and be free from artificial additives.
-Earthborn Holistic Puppy Vantage is a great choice as it’s made with real meat, fruits and veggies, and added vitamins and minerals.
+Earthborn Holistic Coastal Catch is a great choice as it’s made with real meat, fruits and veggies, and added vitamins and minerals.
 Plus, it contains none of the fillers and additives found in some lower-quality puppy foods.

 Food Sensitivities Are Important

 Food sensitivities can be a problem for some puppies.
 If your pup has an upset stomach or other digestive issues, it’s important to figure out whether they have a food sensitivity or allergy.
 Speak to your vet if you suspect that your pup may be sensitive to certain ingredients, as they can help you find a good food for puppies with sensitive stomachs.